kadena-community/pact-toolbox/packages/create-pact-toolbox-app/templates/default/README.md

 This project was generated with `create-pact-toolbox-app`.

+## Prerequisites

+- **Docker** Required to run devnet follow [docker-desktop](https://docs.docker.com/desktop/) to install and test docker.
+- **Pact** Required to run pact code and start a local test server for development and running tests, follow [pactup](https://github.com/kadena-community/pactup) to install pact 5 or nightly version.

 ## Overview

 This project is a starting point for developing Pact smart contracts with the Pact Toolbox.
 It includes a sample contract, a basic project structure, and a set of npm scripts to help you with your development workflow.